BadPixel89/namefix/README.md

 # namefix
-Change names of files to match my preference
+Change names of files to match my preference - this is integrated into aviary now

 Removes things according to the config